 You should invest up to your employer's match even if you are focused on getting out of debt or saving for a house.
 This is money that you are simply passing up that can greatly affect your future.
 If you do not save now, you will not be able to retire as soon and you may struggle in your retirement years.

-How Will My Contributions to a Traditional 401(k) Affect My Paycheck?
+How Contributions to a Traditional 401(k) Affect Your Paycheck

 It is important to realize that contributions that are made to a traditional 401(k) are made on a pretax basis.
 That means that your taxable income is lowered, and so the amount you pay in taxes is lowered.
-So you pay less taxes, and your take home pay will not be affected by the same amount you contribute.
+So you pay fewer taxes, and your take-home pay will not be affected by the same amount you contribute.
 It may decrease slightly, but not by much.